 KIM PHILBY: His Most Loved Intimate Betrayal - Best-selling author Ben Macintyre explores the truth behind the most famous double agent in modern history - Harold Kim Philby.
 He argues that Philby has become a caricature of the gentleman spy, obscuring the fact that Philby was a ruthless killer, who betrayed everyone around him.

 NOVA: Life's Rocky Start 8 pm - From the first sparks of life to the survival of the fittest, unearth the secret relationship between rocks and life.
 NOVA goes around the world and back in time to investigate how minerals are vital to the origins and evolution of life.

-Martin's once tranquil existence has been taken over by family life as clutter and noise is now everywhere.
-Louisa insists on the Doc taking baby James to play group, with predictable success.
-Aunt Ruth moves into town, but has problems with the property and her neighbor.
-Both Bert and Al face problems with their love lives.
+DOC MARTIN - Nobody Likes Me 8 pm - Martin's once tranquil existence has been taken over by family life as clutter and noise is now everywhere.
+Louisa insists Martin take baby James to play group, Aunt Ruth moves into town, and both Bert and Al face problems with their love lives.